-Walk and Roll to School Day was on October 8, 2014!
+Walk and Roll to School Day will be October 7, 2015!
+Register today!

 Walk and Roll to School Day is the kick-off event for our SF Safe Routes to School (SF-SRTS) Program.
 The SF-SRTS Partnership provides free giveaways to schools as an incentive to host their own Walk and Roll to School events.
-In 2013, 76 schools across the city participated.
+This annual event was celebrated at 84 San Francisco schools in 2014.
 We hope to have even more schools to participate this fall.
+Register today!

 - A global event held in early October that gives children, parents, school staff and community members an opportunity to work together to make their communities safer and more pleasant for walking.